lucasho22/flask_portfolio/tpt.md

 * Crowdsourcing is the practice of obtaining input or information from a large number of people via the Internet.
 * Crowdsourcing offers new models for collaboration, such as connecting businesses or social causes with funding.

+### 5.5 Legal and Ethical Concerns
+Intellectual Property: (IP)
+* A work or invention that is the result of creativity to which one has rights.
+* Because of digital devices, the sharing and ownership of IP’s has raised concerns about whether someone can access someone else’s creations.
+* Copyright protects an IP; when you create anything, you automatically own an all rights reserved copyright to whatever was created.
+* Copyright protects IP and keeps anyone from using it unless given expressed permission.
+* When someone takes material created by someone else and presents it as their own, it’s considered plagiarism and might have legal consequences.
+* Creative Commons provides free licenses to tell people how to use one’s creations.

+### 5.6 Safe Computing
+* Personally Identifiable Information (PII): Information specific to an individual.
+* Examples include:
+* Social Security Number, Age , Race, Phone Number, Date of Birth, Email Addres, Mailing Address, Medical Information, Credit Card information.
+* Personally Identifiable Information (PII): Can be used by people to steal identity.
+* Although PII can be used to enhance a user’s online experience, it can also be exploited without protections and privacy.
+* Information placed online is hard to delete.

 ### 5.1 Actions
 1.
 * Communication is easier.
 ALl you need to do is type something and send it, instead of having to travel somewhere to send a message.
 However, it is harmful because peole become very reliaible on computers and technology, and are less likely to talk in real life.